Grace Sanguineo Rezia di Tassato of the Gilded Horn carta appears sceptical.

 The civil servants supporting the meeting may choose to count votes on a general aye or nay where the outcome is very clear.
 If voting is required, magicians normally vote by raising their hands and are counted out by order with civil servants verifying any counts and adding on any independents.

 When a declaration is carried, the effects of that declaration come into effect at the end of the Conclave session.
 For example, if an archmage loses their title due to a Declaration of Candidacy they legally lose their powers and must surrender their regalia only at the end of the session.
+Similarly, if someone uses the rogue declaration during a session in which they also gain a different title via Candidacy, they gain the new title at the end of the session meaning their rogue declaration is legal.

 Withdrawal